vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 You may include a module declaration like `module geometry_test` at the top of these files but that is not compulsory, as stated before.
-Ideally, you should only be testing the public facing functions so that you have room to refactor your code without any users noticing.
+Ideally, you should be testing all the public facing functions so that you have room to refactor your private functions without any users noticing.

 A few things are important to note here: